-After an application is mailed in, we have to wait for USCIS to issue a response, such as an approval.
+After a green card or visa application is mailed to U.S. Citizenship and Immigration Services (USCIS), we must wait for USCIS to issue a response (for example, approval).
 But how long do you have to wait?
-And is there any way to check the status of your case while it is with USCIS?
+And can you check the status of your case while it is with USCIS?

-USCIS’s website allows you to check general processing times for applications filed with USCIS, including nonimmigrant visas, immigrant visas, green cards, advance parole applications, employment authorization document (EAD) applications, and more.
+USCIS’s case processing times tool allows you to view average processing times for nonimmigrant visas, immigrant visas, green cards, and other immigration applications, like employment authorization documents (EADs) and advance parole.

-If you aren’t filing with premium processing, though, this tool is extremely helpful!
-Processing times are constantly shifting, and this website is continually updated based on those changes.
+Processing times are constantly shifting, but the USCIS website is continually updated based on those changes.

-To view processing times, you will have to know three pieces of information: Form, Form Category, and Field Officer or Service Center.
+To check case processing times, you need three pieces of information: Form Type, Form Category, and Field Officer or Service Center.

-- Form: This refers to the Form you filed, which may or may not be familiar to you.
+Form Type: This refers to the immigration Form associated with the visa or green card.
 For your convenience, here is an outline of which common Forms correspond with different types of applications:

 - Form I-129: Any work visa, such as O-1 visas, L-1 visas, H-1B visas, TN visas, E-2 visas, etc.